Pearls Before Swine by Stephan Pastis for April 10, 2022

 69. Missing large

-scpandich about 2 years ago
+scpandich over 2 years ago

 When the Fairness Doctrine was in place the default assumption was that news broadcasts on the major networks were fair.
 Newsflash: they weren’t.